 Utilities included (or “all inclusive”)

-If heating and hot water are included in the rent (“utilities included” or “all inclusive”), you’ve probably got a good deal.
+If heating and hot water are included in the rent (advertised as “utilities included” or “all inclusive”), you’ve probably got a good deal.
 It’s expensive to stay warm in winter, especially if the place is poorly insulated.

 Note that “hydro” refers to electricity, so the “hydro bill” is your electricity bill.
-This is a holdover from when electricity was completely generated by water, and Canada remains a large hydropower producer.
+This term originates from when electricity was completely generated by water, and Canada remains a large hydropower producer.

 Apartments with utilities included (especially heating) aren’t that common.
 On the other hand, water rates and fees are pretty reasonable in Canada and the landlord often pays the bill.